 A conversation between friends with Dr. Condoleezza Rice and Former Colombian Minister Carolina Barco

-Moderated by Muni Jensen, Senior Advisor of Albright Stone Bridge Group, the dialog will cover the challenges they faced while they were serving their countries, how they handled national security and commerce tasks, their friendship, and their influence in what has become a strong bilateral bond between Colombia and the United States.
+Moderated by Muni Jensen, Senior Advisor of Albright Stone Bridge Group, the dialog covered the challenges they faced while they were serving their countries, how they handled national security and commerce tasks, their friendship, and their influence in what has become a strong bilateral bond between Colombia and the United States.